 Just because cannabis is legal does not mean you can walk down the street smoking a joint as if it were a cigarette.
 Consuming marijuana is only legal in private (in a similar way that consuming alcohol is not legal publicly).
 Also keep in mind that landlords or property owners can prohibit smoking on their premises but they cannot stop you from possessing cannabis or consuming non-smokable products.

 Of course there are some exceptions to this, such as if you live on a college campus.
 Most universities have drug-free campus policies that remain in effect regardless.
 The same goes for any and all federally owned property.

 4. Don’t travel with marihuana out of state

-Marijuana is now legal in Michigan but crossing state or international lines with marijuana in either direction is still illegal.
+Marijuana is now legal in Michigan, but crossing state or international lines with marijuana in either direction is still illegal.
 Marijuana is still banned federally and crossing state or international lines is considered trafficking.

-5. Recreational marihuana will be taxed
+5. Recreational marihuana is taxed